MattPinder/MastersProject/README.md

 or rewrite a line in the Prokka files to look elsewhere for db files: https://github.com/tseemann/prokka/issues/95

-To do:
+### To do

 * Rerun the five [six] outstanding jobs which crashed earlier - job 16468 crashed AGAIN...
 	* Jobs that need to be rerun: 16460, 16462, 16463, 16464, 16465, 16468
 	* Potentially check in the evening if other jobs are complete...
 * Get Prokka file redirected to look at /db/prokka for its databases (move whole folder?), as --hmms option doesn't work in getting Prokka to search the TIGR database
 * Get cd-hit installed in order to create Kordia database from NCBI .gbk files

-Evening:
+## Evening

-Restarted jobs 16460 (now 16469) and 16462 (now 16470) - REMEMBER TO UPDATE READMES IN THE MORNING!
+*Restarted jobs 16460 (now 16469) and 16462 (now 16470)

-16467 has completed; download relevant files in the morning!
+*16467 has completed; download relevant files in the morning!

 	31 August 2016

 Of yesterday's assembly jobs, only 16466 and 16467 completed...
-Make an Excel spreadsheet for personal reference as to which jobs have worked and not.
+Made an Excel spreadsheet for personal reference as to which jobs have worked and not.

 Started jobs 16471, 16472 and 16473 - wait for these to complete before proceeding with more.